mathias-vandaele/technical_QA_interview/README.md

 ## RUN THE PROJECT

-you just have to run the main with specific environment variable
+you just have to run the main ine the `example` module with specifics environments variable

 `feature=example/features;report=example/report;configuration=example/configuration/services.xml;CUCUMBER_PUBLISH_ENABLED=true`